Access your saved cars on any device.

 Electric vehicles (EVs) seem to be the new trend as many people have turned a focus on “going green.”
-Electric vehicles don’t run on a combustion engine, and therefore produce no carbon emissions that are damaging to the atmosphere and the air we breathe.
+Fully electric vehicles don’t run on a combustion engine, and therefore produce no carbon emissions that are damaging to the atmosphere and the air we breathe.

 EVs compare nicely to traditionally fueled cars when it comes to things like driving range and speed, so it actually makes sense to produce new hypercars as EVs.
 To understand more about why EVs are becoming so popular in the exotic car industry, and why exotic or luxury car makers are producing more of these, you have to understand hypercars.

 Most people have a general understanding of a sports car.
 They’re designed to run at top speeds, accelerate quickly and handle lightly – their purpose is generally for the thrill of driving.
 A hypercar is extremely similar in design and purpose to a sports car, except hypercars are the most high-performing, superior vehicles on the market.

 Hypercars are typically limited in production and are designed with a keen eye for every last detail.
 They’re an incredibly fine-tuned product, which further differentiates them from any other sports car.
 Because hypercars are made to reach and maintain speeds of 100 miles per hour or more, their quality must be top-notch, so they endure and function well to ensure driver safety, as well as safety of other drivers on the road or track.

 EV vs. Fuel-Powered Hypercars

 To make a car have the kind of power you would expect from a hypercar, it has to have an incredible engine.
 Most hypercars contain engines capable of putting up incredibly high horsepower performance figures.
 For example, the Lamborghini SCV12 is fitted with a V12 engine which can exceed 800HP.